Last Thursday I shared my Lemony Asparagus Risotto recipe with you and I promised that there was a part two coming soon. Well, guess what?

 The beauty of this recipe is that you can make it with any leftover risotto you have on hand.
 You can form the arancini into smaller balls and serve them as an appetizer or use them as an entree or side dish.
 Arancini is versatile like that!
-I like to serve mine with marinara sauce, but last week How To Ice A Cake one-upped me by posting recipes for Arancini Salad and Arancini Grilled Cheese—see what I mean about arancini’s versatility?
+I like to serve mine with marinara sauce - nice and easy.

 - olive oil cooking spray or mister